Time for Your Flu Shot

 Every flu season is different, but it typically occurs from late fall to early spring.
 The U.S. Centers for Disease Control and Prevention encourages everyone 6 months of age and older to get a flu vaccine.

 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza, so you should try to get the shot before the flu season starts.
 Hannibal Regional is hosting several drive-through flu shot clinics throughout the region.
-Flu shots are also available at all HRMG locations.
+Flu shots are also available at all HRMG locations with no appointment needed.

 Flu Shot Clinics